microsoft/azuredatastudio/extensions/azurehybridtoolkit/notebooks/hybridbook/content/hadr/readme.md

 [Home](../readme.md)

-Notebooks to help with HADR tasks in a Hybrid Cloud environment.
+Notebooks to help with High Availability and Disaster Recovery tasks in a Hybrid Cloud environment.

 ## Notebooks in this Chapter

+### Blob Storage Backup:
 - [Backup Database to Blob Storage](backup-to-blob.ipynb)

+### Availability Group Configuration:
 - [Create Failover Cluster](configure-failover.ipynb)